charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ## Setup SSH {#ssh}

+Make sure the Secure Shell ([SSH](https://en.wikipedia.org/wiki/Secure_Shell)) is installed.
+For instance, try issuing the **ssh** command and passing it **-V** as a parameter:

+	$ ssh -V
+	OpenSSH_7.4p1 Ubuntu-10, OpenSSL 1.0.2g  1 Mar 2016

+As shown above, you should get information on the current version of ssh.

-Make sure SSH is installed.
-Pristine Lubuntu should have it installed, but just in case, or if for some reason you need to install it, here is the command:
+Pristine Lubuntu should have it installed, but just in case, or if you need to install it yourself on a new system, here is the command:

 ```
 sudo apt-get install ssh